PM says Eugenie Sage's ministerial Land Information portfolio is safe

 She also had concerns that it would enable more mining, and therefore more emissions.

+The new decision was met with approval by BusinessNZ and the Employers and Manufacturers Association.

-Coromandel Watchdog of Hauraki said it was "disgusted" by Robertson's and Parker's decision, which had sabotaged Sage.
+But Coromandel Watchdog of Hauraki said it was "disgusted" by Robertson's and Parker's decision, which had sabotaged Sage.

 "Oceana have undermined the robust decision made by Green Minister Eugenie Sage with an application that is basically the same as before so they can get a new decision," said watchdog chairwoman and former Green MP Catherine Delahunty.